Updated: 9 hours ago

 It's January... can I start now?

-Living is about balancing risk and benefits, and having read about why it's best to start when the water temperature is 15C or above, the decision is yours about whether or not to start cold water swimming when the temperature is in single figures.
+A good life is about balancing risk and benefits.
+Having read about why it's best to start when the water temperature is 15C or above, the decision is yours about whether or not to start cold water swimming when the temperature is in single figures.
 I advise against it; I think that it is too risky and it's not very pleasant.

 If you do decide to take your first chilly dip in January, it is imperative that you: